OpenAPI Specification Requirements

 application/jsoncontent type - Including a JSON Schema for the response body

-Gemini Structured Output Compatibility
+Structured Output Compatibility

 HallucinateAPI Restrictions

-HallucinateAPI currently rejects the following response-schema patterns:
+In addition to the profile-based validation, HallucinateAPI rejects the following response-schema pattern:

 components.
 Response schemas therefore need to be fully inline.